 Procedure for disposal of asbestos

-- City of Gold Coast only accepts asbestos at Stapylton and Reedy Creek landfills.
+We only accept asbestos at Stapylton and Reedy Creek landfills:

-- Any load of asbestos not complying with the ‘Requirements for disposal’ will not be accepted.
+We will not accept any load of asbestos that does not comply with the ‘Requirements for disposal’ above.

-- Asbestos waste loads will be directed to a designated area of the landfill’s active face.
-Vehicles delivering asbestos waste should therefore be capable of safely traversing the landfill area.
+Asbestos waste loads will be directed to a designated area of the landfill.
+Vehicles delivering asbestos waste should be capable of safely negotiating the area.

 Non-compliance with required procedures for disposal

-- Inappropriate packaging of waste - In the event landfill operational staff deem asbestos waste cannot be unloaded without rupturing, a supervisor will inspect the load.
+- Inappropriate packaging of waste: If landfill operational staff judge the asbestos waste cannot be unloaded without rupturing, a supervisor will inspect the load.
 Should the supervisor determine the load cannot be unloaded in accordance with the ‘Requirements for disposal’, permission will not be granted to dispose of the material and the driver will be directed to leave the site.